ComStore - New UI

 Downloader-type components run by performing a series of checks on the endpoint and then downloading the latest version of the installer for the program via the script (whereas normal components attach the installer and execute it directly).
 If you use a downloader-type component, make sure to add the relevant download URL to the allowlist.
 For more information, refer to ComStore component and Software Management URLs.

-At the bottom of the page, the components table displays the following columns:
+The components table displays the following columns:

 |Name||The name of the component.
 To narrow the list, click the Filter Menu icon, enter a term, and click Search.
 To see the full list, click Reset.
 Hovering over the name field will show the release notes and version number of the component.|